Special Olympics Colorado serves 25,290 athletes with intellectual disabilities throughout the state.

 An average athlete visits 50 different physicians with little, if any, results.
 If these health issues are untreated as minor illnesses they could become life-threatening and thus creating a health crisis of epidemic proportions.
 Did you know?
 Special Olympics is the largest health provider for individuals with intellectual disabilities in the world.
 We have trained more than 120,000 health professionals in 7 disciplines and have conducted over 1.2 million health screenings globally.

 June 7 @ 8:00 am - June 9 @ 5:00 pm

 Thank you to our 2019 State Summer Games Sponsors!

 June 13 @ 5:00 pm - 10:00 pm

+SOLD OUT!
+Please join us for Bocce and Brews and our Halloween event in the fall!
 Join Special Olympics Colorado’s Young Professionals Board (YPB) at the Rockies Tailgate Party and Baseball Game presented by JET’S PIZZA at JACKSON’S DENVER.
-Enjoy drinks from our Official Beverage Partner Tito’s Handmade Vodka, play tailgate games with Special Olympics Colorado Athletes, enter to win exciting prizes, munch on complimentary appetizers, and then head across the
+Enjoy drinks from our Official Beverage Partner Tito’s Handmade Vodka and beer from Resolute Brewing, play tailgate

 Volunteer opportunities are plentiful from coaching to committees to event management and many other specialized roles.

 Coaching is a great avenue for those who love sports and want to work closely with our athletes.

 We do not charge our athletes or their families to participate and compete throughout the year, therefore financial support helps us ensure that we can continue to provide uniforms, medals, officiating, practice and competition facilities, and invaluable coaching and volunteer training for our rapidly growing base of athletes.
 Donate Today!